Terence625/sample-test-code/README.md

 ### a text snapshot will be taken for each api response
 ### a test of missing parameters of the request body is applied
 ## performance test (Gatling, Kotlin)
-### demonstrate an example of api performance test scenario of creating a new client in the system.
+### demonstrate an example of api performance test scenario of querying client list in the system.
 The api authorization is same as the api test